Dear Governor Mike Dewine,

 As I pulled them out of the bin one by one the gravity of their significance hit me.
 I counted in my head…one, two, three, four, five, six, seven, eight, nine.
 Then again as I scanned each one in the self checkout line…one, two, three, four, five, six, seven, eight, nine.
 Then again as i hammered each one into the ground when I got home…one, two, three, four, five, six, seven, eight, nine.
 Then again as I painted each one white I imagined that stake represented my friend, my sibling, my parent, my child…one, two, three, four, five, six, seven, eight, nine.

 I went inside to let them dry and looked up the names of the victims.
 As I wrote a list I read each of their short biographies in full for the first time.
 My sadness deepened with each biography I read.
-The majority of victims were the same age as my younger siblings.
+The majority of victims were the same age as myself and my younger siblings.
 Teejay McNichols was a father of four, two boys, two girls ages two to eight.
 I am a mother of four, two boys, two girls ages two to nine.

 It’s scary how desensitized we’ve all become.
 But when it literally hits this close to home and you can relate to all of the victims and their survivors it becomes so much more real.
 Like when my oldest child was in kindergarten when the Sandy Hook (27 dead) shooting happened.
 But that doesn’t mean we forget about Las Vegas (58 dead), Orlando (49 dead), Charleston (26 dead), or El Paso (22 dead) which happened less than 15 hours before Dayton, or any of the countless others…Parkland (17 dead), Pittsburgh (11 dead), just some of the deadliest and most recent.